Donate

 Contributors

 The work of the MCEE is possible only because of the generosity of individuals, corporations and foundations that respond to our request for contributions.
-We are extremely grateful to those listed below who have made a real commitment to the cause of improving economic & financial literacy in the state of Mississippi.
+We are extremely grateful to those listed below who have made a real commitment to the cause of improving economic & financial literacy in the state of Mississippi in fiscal year 2023-2024.

 Teachers are achieving remarkable measurable results in economic, financial and entrepreneurial education as a result of programming from the MCEE.
 Those listed below have made a real commitment to the cause of improving economic & financial literacy in the state of Mississippi in the past fiscal year.
 Our most recent audit indicates that for every dollar raised, 87 cents goes to direct programming of teachers and students.
 Economic and financial literacy is possible in Mississippi through teachers who have the tools their students need to succeed.